Freaksthegeeks/GymBook/README.md

 ### Dashboard
 - View gym statistics at a glance
-- Click on stat cards to see detailed information
-- Use quick action buttons for common tasks
+- Navigate to different sections using the top navigation bar

 ### Managing Members
-1. Navigate to the Members tab
+1. Navigate to the Members section
-2. Use the search bar to find specific members
-3. Use filter chips to view members by status
-4. Tap the + button to add new members
+2. Use the form to add new members
-5. Use the menu on member cards to edit or delete
+3. View all members in the table
+4. Edit or delete members using the action buttons

 ### Managing Plans
-1. Go to the Plans tab
+1. Go to the Plans section
-2. Tap + to create new plans
+2. Use the form to create new plans
 3. Set plan name, duration, and price
-4. Use the menu to edit or delete plans
+4. Edit or delete plans using the action buttons

 ### Managing Staff
-1. Navigate to the Staff tab
+1. Navigate to the Staff section
 2. Add new staff members with their details
 3. Edit or remove staff as needed

+### Recording Payments
+1. Go to the Payments section
+2. Record new payments with member details
+3. View payment history in the table

 ### Managing Leads
-1. Go to the Leads tab
+1. Navigate to the Leads section
 2. Add potential customers
 3. Track their information and notes
 4. Convert leads to members when ready